Robust and Accurate Superquadric Recovery: a Probabilistic Approach: Our Method

 Substituting $\boldsymbol{\mu}_i$ and $z_i$ in Eq. \eqref{eqn_loglikelihood} with the their posterior estimations $\hat{\boldsymbol{\mu}}_i^s$ and $\hat{z}_i$, we obtain an updated negative log-likelihood function

 To the best of our knowledge, $A_\theta$ cannot be expressed in closed-form with respect to $\boldsymbol{\theta}$.
 For efficiency, $A_\theta$ is approximated by a bi-linear interpolation along $\epsilon_1$ and $\epsilon_2$.
-This is reasonable because $A_\theta$ increases monotonically with respect to $\epsilon_1$ and $\epsilon_2$, and a closed-form expression is available when they are equal to 0 or 2.
-Details are presented in the Supplementary Materiel.
+Details are presented in the Supplementary Material. $N\log(A_{\boldsymbol{\theta}})$ indicates a preference for a small superquadric.
+To avoid local optima, it is preferable to delay the introduction of this term until $\sigma^2$ falls below a threshold, \textit{i.e.}, the shape is roughly captured.
 We apply the trust-region-reflective \cite{trust_region_reflective} to optimize $\boldsymbol{\theta}$.
 The main reason we do not use the LM solver lies in its numerical instability when approaching the lower bound of the shape parameters.
 In contrast, the reflective transformation\cite{reflective94}, empirically, always keeps the optimization numerically stable.
 More discussion can be found in the Supplementary Material.
 After $\boldsymbol{\theta}$ is solved, $\sigma^2$ is updated by setting the the corresponding partial derivative of Eq. \eqref{eqn_loglikelihood_update} to zero.